CMT: Mid-Training for Efficient Learning of Consistency, Mean Flow, and Flow Map Models: Consistency Mid-Training for Fast, General Flow Map Learning

 \subsection{Proposed Pipeline for Flow Map Learning}

 Despite recent advances, large-scale flow map training remains costly, unstable, and configuration-sensitive.
 The key challenge is the lack of an oracle regression target $\bPsi_{t\to s}$: current methods rely on stop-gradients of imperfect models, yielding poor supervision and large deviations from the true flow.
 To address this, we introduce a compact mid-training stage between pre-training and flow map post-training.
-Specifically, our pipeline incorporates the proposed \methods as a mid-training step, providing a general and cost-efficient framework for flow map learning:
+Specifically, our pipeline incorporates the proposed \methods as a mid-training step, providing a general and cost-efficient framework for flow map learning: \end{tcolorbox} In what follows, we detail the mid-training stage with \method, first instantiating it for CM ($\bPsi_{t\to 0}$) and then extending it to the general flow map via MF ($\bPsi_{t\to s}$), {with pseudocode in~\Cref{alg:cmt-pipeline}.}